 Does my business need event insurance if I already have general liability?

 Most businesses and NPOs need unique coverage for special events.
 General liability insurance often excludes certain activities associated with special events, like selling alcohol.
 Policies that don’t exclude special events may not be enough coverage for the increased risk.

 Do I need special event insurance if I only host one event each year?

 Business owners can get separate event coverage when they host multiple events, but most find that inefficient.
 The better choice is to get an annual special events policy.
 This way, all of their events are covered throughout the year.
 The dates for each event must be listed on the event insurance policy for coverage to be in place.

-Considering most venues require a $1 million occurrence / $2 million aggregate liability insurance policy, special event insurance is a no-brainer.
-Even without that requirement, the risk for vendors to go bankrupt or severe weather to hit makes wedding event insurance plus cancellation coverage a smart investment.
+Considering most venues require a $1 million occurrence and $2 million aggregate liability insurance policy, special event insurance is a no-brainer.
+Even without that requirement, the risk for vendors to go bankrupt or severe weather to hit makes special event insurance plus cancellation coverage a smart investment.